ludorogame/coreScripts/README.md

 # coreScripts
-Small repository containing Luau files that the Ludoro server runtime has to load before starting any game.
+Small repository containing Luau files that the Ludoro-specific runtime has to load before starting any game.

 ### License
-You can use it, but it won't work.
+You can use it, but I don't promise it will work.